AceAttorneyMaster111/St.-Johns-Sorting/README.md

 5. Follow instructions in program.

 ## To Developers
-Follow step 1 above to download python 3.
+Follow step 1 above to download Python 3.

 Are you AceAttorneyMaster111 or Lionclaw49?
 If not, click Fork at the top of the page and follow instructions.